ramellose/anuran/README.md

 _anuran_ helps you identify if your biological networks have set operations that have different outcomes than would be expected by chance.
 The simulated case study included with _anuran_ can also help you design your experiments.
 The paper describing this case study is currently in preparation.
 Contact the author at lisa.rottjers (at) kuleuven.be.
 Your feedback is much appreciated!
-This version is still in early alpha and has been tested for Python 3.6.
+This version is still in development and has been tested for Python 3.6.

 ## Getting Started

-First set up a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/):
+First set up a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/).
 ```
 virtualenv venv
 # Linux